GeekyGhost/Concactenator/README.md

-Image and Video Processing Tool
-This is a simple Python-based image and video processing tool that provides several functionalities such as concatenating images into a video, extracting frames from a video, reversing a video, and concatenating two videos.
-It was made with the assistance of chatGPT

-Features
-Concatenate images into a video
-Extract frames from a video
-Reverse a video
-Concatenate two videos
-Requirements
-To use this tool, you need to have the following Python packages installed:

-OpenCV (cv2)
-LibROSA
-MoviePy
-NumPy
-Tkinter
-You can install them using the following command:

-Copy code
-pip install opencv-python librosa moviepy numpy tk Usage
-Run the script using a Python interpreter:
-Copy code
-python image_video_processing.py
-Select the appropriate files for the operation you want to perform:

-For concatenating images into a video, select an image folder, an optional audio file, and set the desired FPS.
-For extracting frames from a video, select a video file.
-For reversing a video, select a video file.
-For concatenating two videos, select two video files.
-Click the corresponding button to perform the desired operation.

-Functions

-Here is a brief description of the functions used in the script:

-get_next_project_folder(base_output_folder): Returns the next available project folder for output.

-browse_audio_file(): Opens a file dialog to select an audio file. create_video_with_audio_duration(...): Creates a video by concatenating images and setting their duration based on the audio duration.

-select_video_file(): Opens a file dialog to select a video file.

-select_output_folder(): Opens a directory dialog to select an output folder.

-extract_frames(video_file, output_folder): Extracts frames from a video and saves them in the output folder.

-extract_and_reverse_frames(video_file, output_folder): Extracts and reverses frames from a video and saves them in the output folder.

-start_extraction(): Starts the frame extraction process.

-concatenate_videos_and_save(): Concatenates two videos and saves the output.

-convert_images_to_video(folder_path, output_file, fps): Converts a folder of images into a video file with the specified FPS.

-browse_image_folder(): Opens a file dialog to select an image folder.

-browse_video_file(): Opens a file dialog to select a video file.

-save_video(): Opens a file dialog to select the output video file.

-start_conversion(): Starts the conversion process for creating a video from images.

-convert_images_to_video_with_rhythm(...): Converts a folder of images into a video file synchronized with the rhythm of an audio file.

-reverse_video(input_file, output_file): Reverses a video file and saves the output.

-reverse_and_save_video(): Reverses a video file and saves the output.

-concatenate_selected_videos(): Concatenates the selected video files.

-browse_video_file_2(): Opens a file dialog to select a second video file.
+# Documentation for Video Processing Python Script

+The following code is a Python script using tkinter, moviepy, pydub, and other libraries to create a GUI application for basic video processing tasks.

+Here's a step-by-step guide to using this program:

+## Getting Started

+First, make sure you have the following Python libraries installed.
+You can install these using pip:
+- os
+- cv2 (OpenCV)
+- librosa
+- subprocess
+- numpy
+- tkinter
+- pydub
+- moviepy

+## Understanding the Code

+This application allows you to perform various video processing tasks including:

+1. Video and audio file selection and concatenation.
+2. Image to video conversion with or without audio.
+3. Video reverse and frame extraction.
+4. Conversion of images to video with rhythm (i.e., timing changes based on an audio file's rhythm).

+Each of these tasks is performed by a separate function in the code.
+The tkinter library is used to create a GUI (Graphical User Interface) for ease of use.
+The GUI includes buttons for each task and file selection dialogues for input and output files.

+### Selecting Files

+To use this program, select the image, video, and/or audio files you want to process by clicking the 'Browse' button next to each field.

+### Setting FPS

+FPS (Frames Per Second) can be set in the 'FPS' field.
+The default value is 15.

+### Executing Tasks

+Click the 'Execute' button next to each task to run it.
+The output will be saved in the specified output folder.

+## Key Functions

+Here are brief explanations for some of the key functions in the script:

+- `select_output_folder()`: Asks the user to select an output directory using a file dialog.
+- `browse_audio_file()`: Asks the user to select an audio file.
+- `browse_image_folder()`: Asks the user to select a folder of images.
+- `browse_video_file()`: Asks the user to select a video file.
+- `extract_frames()`: Extracts frames from a video and saves them as images.
+- `create_video_with_audio_duration()`: Creates a video from a folder of images, timing the images to match the duration of an audio file.
+- `convert_images_to_video()`: Converts a folder of images into a video.
+- `reverse_video()`: Reverses a video.

+**Note**: Always ensure that the filepaths to the files you want to process are valid and that the files exist.
+The output will be saved to the chosen output directory, so make sure you have write access to the directory.

+This tool is great for basic video processing tasks, such as creating a video from a set of images or adding an audio track to a video.
+It's straightforward to use, making it perfect for beginners, and the modular code design makes it easy to add more complex features if needed.

+Remember, if you are processing large files or a large number of files, these operations may take some time to complete.
+Please be patient while the tool does its work.

 License